 The oxygen is then filled directly into oxygen cylinders to be used to treat patients when needed.

 “Medicinal oxygen is a critical component of patient care and of overall health system.
-Its availability can mean the difference between life and death for people in need, not just those sick with COVID-19 but with other respiratory illnesses,” explained Dr Mark Jacobs, WHO Representative to the South Pacific and Director of Pacific Technical Support.
+Its availability can mean the difference between life and death for people in need, not just those sick with COVID-19 but with other respiratory illnesses,” explained Dr Mark Jacobs, representative to the South Pacific and Director of Pacific Technical Support.

 The oxygen plant recently commissioned will continue to provide Vanuatu with improved vital medical services long after the end of COVID-19.